dduygaucho/real-estate-end-to-end-project/README.md

 # NOTES
 - Please do not run any other files apart from the files specified above.
 We'll explain below:
-- The `notebooks/supporting_notebooks` acts like a supporting folder which helps us achieve the results in the above-specified folders.
+- The `notebooks/supporting_notebooks` acts like a supporting folder which helps achieve the results in the above-specified folders.
 In other words, it acts like a playground for us to have an overview of the data and acts like an intermediate layer before we integrate the code into other folders such as preprocessing, download, ...
 - This folder also contains some of the future work that we specified in the summary_notebook/future_exploration such as integrating property area as a feature.
 If you run wanna this, you will need to manually order and retrieve from the data.vic
 - notebooks/supporting_notebooks is not part of the pipeline, so do not run this folder.
 Although it is irrelevant to the main pipeline specified above, I decided to keep these notebooks in case we need to continue to work on this project in the future.
 - notebooks/preprocessing/income_population_projection is the previous version of notebooks/download/postcode_to_suburb.ipynb.
 The former is by SA2 while the latter is by postcodee, which is much smaller and better.
 We still decided to keep this `notebooks/preprocessing/income_population_projection` as a backup plan because the ABS Census website that the newer version is working on has been recorded to be under maintenance on 05/10/2023, which makes the newer version fail to work.
 Also do not run this as well because we haven't specified the order of running.

 # CONTACT
-- Should you have any questions during running this repo, please contact me via the emails above.
+- Should you have any questions during running this repo, please contact me via the email above.